 LET has been given £8 million from various sources (see Charity Commission link above) to distribute to those caught up in the Grenfell Tower fire.

 100% of the donated funds are distributed to Grenfell families and individuals.
 None of the funds passed to LET are used to cover operating costs.
 LET fundraises separately with trusts and foundations to cover its core operating costs.
 It also relies on significant pro bono support – for example, staff from other charities have been seconded in to assist; office space has been donated free of charge.

 So far, we have made awards totalling £4,106,000 to 116 bereaved and injured people.

 - Bereaved next of kin of those who died have received £60,000 each

-- People who were hospitalised for a week have received £25,000 each
+- People who were hospitalised for at least a week have received £25,000 each

-- People who were hospitalised for 6 hours or more have received £3,500 each
+- People who were hospitalised for between 6 hours and 4 days have received £3,500 each

 This phase of funding has three parts, specifically:

 - A grant of £15,000 to each of the 139 households from the Grenfell Tower and a grant of £8,000 to the 26 households in Grenfell Walk (totalling £2.293m).
 Payments were made by the Rugby Portobello Trust (RPT) through BACS soon after we passed on the money to RPT.

 - the next of kin of those bereaved were awarded a further £20,000 for every deceased victim on top of the £40,000 already provided through the London Emergencies Trust; and

 - people who were hospitalised for a week or more by the fire were awarded an extra £5,000, bringing the total in public donations passed to them from the London Fire Relief Fund up to £25,000.

 Rob Bell, Director of the London Emergencies Trust says: